akapulko20/Tiny-Compass-Watch/README.md

                  ...
                }
 ```
   May not be the best approach, but probably the simplest one.
 It was found that accelerometer calibration is not mandatory (checked for five MPU-9250 chips), but the same algorithm could be used if needed.
-It should be noted that the electromagnetic field of a CR20XX battery depends on it's charge (which is time-dependent value) and spatial orientation, so whenever you need a precise direction or the device has not been used for a long time - just launch the calibration procedure.
+It should be noted that the electromagnetic field of a CR20XX battery (placed very close to the MPU-9250) depends on it's charge (time-dependent value), temperature and even spatial orientation, so whenever you need a precise direction or the device has not been used for a long time - just launch the calibration procedure.

   Press the *Show Time* button, then press the *Show North* button to launch the time correction procedure (LEDs from 6 to 12 blink one-by-one anti-clockwise - the *DisplaySemicircle()* function indicate start/done of the time correction procedure) - simply subtract 30 seconds from current time.